SaaS MVP definition

 Unrealistic Budget Estimates

-Our experience shows that it can take from $25,000 to $60,000 to create basic SaaS for a startup.
+Market experience shows that basic SaaS MVPs typically require approximately $30,000–$100,000, with more sophisticated MVPs (multi-tenant, AI features, enterprise security) often exceeding $150,000.
 And that’s if you have a team of certified engineers, experienced managers, and an established workflow.

 How to Build a SaaS MVP in 7 Steps